mxagar/statistics_with_python_coursera/01_Visualization/Statistics_Python_1_Visuaization.md

 #### 8.3.2 Calibration

 Weights are used on units to mirror a distribution of a known population.
-For that we need to select some features/variables from which know the population distributions.
+For that we need to select some variables from which know the population distributions.

 Example:
 - Non-probaility sample: 70% Female, 30% Male